kanthipm/kanthipm/README.md

 I’m a junior at **Duke University** studying **Computer Science**, with a **certificate in Innovation & Entrepreneurship** and a **minor in Education**.
 I’m passionate about building technology that tackles challenges in **education**, **sustainability**, and **healthcare**.

-Currently, I’m working on:
+Currently working on:
-- **Readly** – A personalized learning platform turning school curricula into interactive, game-based lessons.
+📚 **Readly** – A personalized learning platform turning school curricula into interactive, game-based lessons.
-- **MedPull** – An app that assists uninsured patients and reduces administrative challenges at community health centers through AI-powered translation and speech-to-text features.
+🩺 **MedPull** – An app that assists uninsured patients and reduces administrative challenges at community health centers through AI-powered translation and speech-to-text features.

 Interests:
 Painting, Skating, Climbing, Skydiving, Travelling